alexander-kastil/az-204/demos/07-secure-solutions/02-managed-identity/readme.md

 # Managed Identities

+## Demos

-1. Use System addigned Managed Identities to access Key Vault
+1. Use System assigned Managed Identities to access Key Vault
 2. Use User Assigned Managed Identities to in VM to access Key Vault
 3. Use MI in Function App to access Key Vault (optional)